dan-online/Neptune/README.md

 # Neptune

-> A template for a discord bot written with discordjs with reloadable events and commands.
-Easy to configure and a good starting point
+> A template for a discord bot written with discordjs with reloadable events and commands along with a multitude of plugins

 [![Discordjs Version][discordjs-image]][discordjs-url]
 ![Discord-Bot languages](https://img.shields.io/github/languages/count/dan-online/discord-bot)